Infrastructure

 Most LlamaIndex incidents come from treating retrieval plumbing as evidence of correctness.
 These mistakes make framework logs look healthy while answers degrade.

 • Treating returned nodes as relevant nodes.
-A non-empty result set proves retrieval happened, not that the context answered the question.
+A non-empty result set proves retrieval happened, not that the context answered the question; pair with context relevance.

 • Changing chunking without replay evals.
 Smaller chunks can improve precision while removing the sentence needed for final grounding.

 • Hiding index versions outside traces.
-Without version tags, stale-context incidents look like random model failures.
+Without version tags, stale-context incidents look like random hallucinations.

 • Judging LlamaIndex by latency alone.
 Faster retrieval can degrade ContextRelevance if top-k, filters, or reranking changed.

 • Comparing frameworks without matching data paths.
-LlamaIndex and LangChain tests need the same corpus, prompts, model settings, and evaluation cohort.
+LlamaIndex and LangChain tests need the same corpus, prompts, model settings, and evaluator cohort.

 Frequently Asked Questions